gkoukis/CODECO-ATHENA_RC-EdgeNet/installation/README.md

 cat .kube/config
 #   ...
 ```
-> If we try to observe the resources (e.g. pods and tenantrequest) from the user perspective, we cannot do that due to rights limitation.
+> If we try to observe the resources (e.g. pods and tenantrequest) from the user perspective, we cannot do that due to rights limitation
 ```bash
 kubectl get pods --kubeconfig config-user@gmail.com -n uom
 #	Error from server (Forbidden): pods is forbidden: User "user@gmail.com" cannot list resource "pods" in API group "" in the namespace "uom"